 - Design the training to accommodate different levels of pre-existing knowledge among trainees.

 - Apply adult learning methodology, selecting a training method that fits the content.
 The training environment is also important.

 - Design a training curriculum that aligns with:

-- Pre- and post-training knowledge assessments can be very useful to assess the impact of the training.
+- Pre- and post-training knowledge assessments can be very useful to assess the impact of

 - Use assessment after the training to identify remaining knowledge gaps.